tylerhammond06/nessus-project/README.md

 - Using and configuring Nessus Essentials
 - Scanning a Windows 10 virtual machine for potential vulnerabilities
-- Remidiating any found critical vulnerabilites on the VM
+- Remediating any found critical vulnerabilites on the VM

 <h2>Prerequisites</h2>